krim404/camo-server/README.md

+This repository is a fork from  shikimori / camo-server, with small changes regarding deprecated calls and optimized docker builds.

 # camo [![Build Status](https://travis-ci.org/atmos/camo.svg?branch=master)](https://travis-ci.org/atmos/camo)

 Camo is all about making insecure assets look secure.
 This is an SSL image proxy to prevent mixed content warnings on secure pages served from [GitHub](https://github.com).